mortenbrudvik/GitBranchCleaner/README.md

 gitbranchcleaner.exe <git folder path>
 ```

 Will create two .bat files, one for deleting local and another for remote branches.
 Edit files before running to exclude branches that you do not want to be deleted.
+NB! master and beta branch is excluded by default.
+This can be specified in the app config.